View more

 – Anush Babajanyan, VII Photo and National Geographic Explorer;

-– Bassam Khabieh: Syrian photojournalist, author of Witnesses to War: “The Children of Syria”.
+– Bassam Khabieh, Syrian photojournalist, author of Witnesses to War: “The Children of Syria”.

-With an introduction by Danaé Panchaud, Director, Centre de la photographie Genève and Swiss Photomonth.
+Introduction by Danaé Panchaud, Director, Centre de la photographie Genève and Swiss Photomonth.

-The roundtable will be conducted in English.
+The event will be conducted in English.